-The first time you taste any savory crepe filling you are going to be shocked by how delicious teff crepes are and wonder why you haven’t eaten this all along!
+The first time you taste any savory crepe filling, you will be shocked by how delicious teff crepes are and wonder why you haven’t eaten this all along!
 The options are seriously endless when it comes to making savory crepes.

 Just in case you are craving sweet crepes, you will want to make this Gluten Free Crepes recipe.